leanprover-community/sphere-eversion/README.md

 The Lean source files are in the `src` directory, together with the compiled binaries.
 The source files for the blueprint are in the `blueprint/src` directory.
 A compiled pdf version is in `blueprint.pdf`.
-A compiled version is in the `blueprint/html` folder.
-We recommend using a local webserver to browse it since otherwise some icons will be banned by browser security restrictions (for instance using `python3 -m http.server` in the html folder).
+A compiled html version is in the `blueprint/web` folder.
+We recommend using a local webserver to browse it since otherwise some icons will be banned by browser security restrictions (for instance using `python3 -m http.server` in the folder `blueprint/web` and then opening `localhost:8000` in your browser).

 # Navigating the Lean files

 To navigate the code and get feedback from Lean, one does need a working version of Lean.
 See [the installation instructions of Lean](https://leanprover-community.github.io/get_started.html) (under Regular install).

-To obtain the compiled binaries of mathlib, run `leanproject get-mathlib-cache`.
+To obtain the compiled binaries of mathlib, run `leanproject get-mathlib-cache` in the root directory.
 This is necessary to browse the folder in Lean.

 One can then build this project using `leanproject build`.